 Bridges is designed to assist people with high needs through housing subsidies that are linked with community mental health services.
-To achieve this goal, administrators must prioritize the following populations, with highest priority given to people residing in an institution or other segregated setting who will be homeless upon exit.
+To achieve this goal, Housing Agencies must prioritize the following populations, with highest priority given to people residing in an Institution or other Segregated Setting who will be homeless upon exit.
 The following priorities must be identified in the Housing Agency's waiting list management and tenant selection plan:

-People living in an institution, segregated setting, or under correctional supervision who will be homeless upon exit.
+1. People living in an Institution, Segregated Setting, or under correctional supervision who will be homeless upon exit.